User safety

 Jump to a section

-What is Restricted Mode? • How to turn Restricted Mode on or off • What are video keyword filters? • What is Family Pairing? • How to set up Family Pairing • How to manage Family Pairing controls • Safety resources
+What is Restricted Mode? • How to turn Restricted Mode on or off • What is Comment Care Mode? • How to manage Comment Care Mode • What is filter video keywords? • What is Family Pairing? • How to set up Family Pairing • How to manage Family Pairing controls • Safety resources

 At TikTok, we care about your safety while using the app.
 That’s why we provide a number of safety tools and resources that allow you to control privacy preferences and access content that's most relevant or appropriate for you or your family.